-Crédit Agricole S.A.'s Compliance department has developed a training programme covering all compliance issues.
-This programme is managed by human resources and available to all Crédit Agricole CIB staff.
+Crédit Agricole CIB has developed a training programme covering all compliance topics based on Crédit Agricole SA set up.
+This programme is managed by human resources and available to all staff.

-Simultaneously, this training programme is completed by training focused on target issues and groups that are developed and given by Compliance's sectors of expertise in the form of e-learning and classroom learning.
-Also, the annual awareness campaign reminds members of staff of their main obligations in terms of Compliance.
+Simultaneously, Crédit Agricole CIB complements this training with specialized training on targeted topics and populations.
+These trainings are developed and given by Compliance's sectors of expertise in the form of e-learning and classroom learning.
+In addition, communication actions and awareness campaigns are implemented jointly by Compliance and Human Resources to remind employees of their main Compliance obligations.